VERSALIST GUIDES

 Retrieval-Augmented Generation (RAG)

-One of the most powerful patterns in LLM applications.
-RAG combines the generative capabilities of LLMs with external knowledge retrieval, allowing models to access up-to-date information and cite sources.
-This is crucial for building reliable AI systems that can handle domain-specific knowledge.
+One of the most powerful patterns.
+RAG combines LLM generation with external knowledge retrieval, allowing models to access up-to-date information and cite sources.

 5. Quick Reference